springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 }
 ```

-This would create the following attribution: `data-test: someValue.`
+This would create the following attribution: `data-test="someValue"`.

 #### Datalist